-We’ve all experienced that one co-worker whose time is more valuable than anyone else’s, whose deadline is more pressing and who hordes shared office equipment and supplies in their workspace.
+We’ve all experienced that one co-worker whose time is more valuable than anyone else’s, whose deadline is more pressing and who hoards shared office equipment and supplies in their workspace.
 Office hoteling evens the playing field and provides management with greater control over workspace, equipment and other resources to ensure all employees have fair access to what they need, when they need it.
 For example, if a team member has a big print job scheduled for the day, they can reserve the workstation closest to the copy room.

 When space and resources aren’t being allocated based on rank and instead are available to all employees as needed, people are more inclined to collaborate with one another and the coveted “team mentality” all modern organizations are striving to develop occurs organically.

 Not all employees require the same workspace to reach their peak productivity level.
 Some prefer quiet, independent space.
 Some do best in group settings or amid the bustle and energy of an active, open office.
 And others like a variation of the two, depending on the task at hand.
 Office hoteling is one way organizations can provide their employees with the option to choose.